-On today’s date in 1970, the International Olympic Committee (IOC) awarded Montréal, Qué. the 1976 Summer Olympic Games, held July 17 to August 1, 1976; Montréal would be the first Canadian city to host the Olympics.
+On today’s date in 1970, the International Olympic Committee (IOC) awarded the 1976 Summer Olympic Games to Montréal, Qué., which would become the first Canadian city to host the Olympics.

-All 28 coins were designed in a similar fashion, with the top aspect of the coin depicting the Olympic logo, its denomination, and the wording in the same spot.
-The finishes consisted of two different styles that had never been used on Canadian coinage before—the first was a satin or frosted effect that adorned the coin, and the second was a proof finish that consisted of frosted lettering and a design against a brilliant mirror field.
+All 28 coins were designed in a similar fashion with the top aspect of the coin depicting the Olympic logo, its denomination and the wording in the same spot.
+The finishes consisted of two different styles never used on Canadian coinage before—the first was a frosted effect that adorned the coin, and the second was a Proof finish consisting of frosted lettering against a mirror field.

 It was all a first for the Mint, which obtained special equipment to complete the designs.